 Carolyn W. de la L. Oulton is Director of the International Centre for Victorian Women Writers (ICVWW), which she co-founded with Adrienne Gavin.
-She is also the Subject Lead for Creative and Professional Writing.
+She is also the Programme Director for Creative and Professional Writing.

 Research and knowledge exchange

 From Brontë to Bloomsbury: Realism, Sensation and the New in Women's Writing from the 1840s to the 1930s.
 This project traces developments in women's writing decade by decade through the 5 vol British Women's Writing from Brontë to Bloomsbury (Palgrave, vols 1-2 pubd to date).

 https://kent-maps.online/ in collaboration with the Centre for Kent History and Heritage, and JSTOR Labs.

 Previous projects have included: Letterpress Reimagined (a Heritage Lottery funded project in collaboration with the National Trust at Sissinghurst), Gates to the Glorious and the Unknown (funded by Arts Council England), Lady Audley on Trial (funded by the Being Human Festival 2016) and Canterbury Tales: from the City to the Sea in collaboration with the Faculty of Arts and Humanities at CCCU, Canterbury Cathedral Archives, Folkestone Museum, Dreamland, Simon Langton Grammar School for Boys and Harvey Grammar School (funded by the Being Human Festival in 2018).